Can I Use Niacinamide After An AHA/BHA Peel?

 Niacinamide is a form of vitamin B3, and is also known as nicotinamide.

-It is an ingredient that can be found in different forms, varying from certain foods to oral supplements to topical skincare treatments.
+It is an ingredient found in various forms, ranging from certain foods to oral supplements to topical skincare treatments.

-When incorporated into skincare items, niacinamide typically works best in serums, moisturizers, and face masks, as they sit on the skin for longer to allow the benefits to be fully absorbed.
+When incorporated into skincare products, niacinamide typically works best in serums, moisturizers, and face masks, as these formulations sit on the skin longer to allow the benefits to be fully absorbed.

-Nicotinamide is a water-soluble ingredient that does not naturally occur in the skin, so incorporating niacinamide products into your skincare will enhance the overall appearance of your skin.
+Nicotinamide is a water-soluble ingredient that does not naturally occur in the skin, so incorporating niacinamide into your skincare routine will enhance your skin’s overall appearance.

-As it is not naturally occurring in the skin, adding this ingredient to your routine will help boost the moisture barrier and encourage the development of keratin in the skin to give a smooth, firm, and even appearance.
+As it is not naturally occurring in the skin, adding this ingredient to your routine will help boost the skin’s moisture barrier and encourage the development of keratin, giving a smooth, firm, and even appearance.

 Niacinamide is an ideal skincare ingredient for all skin types, and it works particularly well with more oily to acne-prone skin types, as it provides moisture without being overwhelming.

-It is a gentle enough ingredient that can be used both morning and night on a daily basis.
+It is a gentle enough ingredient that can be used both morning and night daily.

-Even if your skin is sensitive to it, it can be used in conjunction with many of your other favorite skincare products.
+Even if your skin is sensitive to it, you can use it alongside many of your other favorite skincare products.

 Here’s a great example routine for using niacinamide, specifically The Ordinary’s Niacinamide 10% + Zinc 1% from Melissa Van Dijk on YouTube.